 Getting your startup funded is not the end of the story, it’s simply the beginning of a new chapter.
 From government funding, angel investment and seed funding to series A and B financing, not all funding is equal.

 One of the biggest challenges new business owners face is how to find financing to get their company off the ground.

-Below, we have put together a complete guide to help you find startup funding in Australia in 2019.
+Below, we have put together a complete guide to help you find startup funding in Australia.

 For startups and early-stage companies, the Australian government grants or tax offsets can sometimes be the lifeline needed to continue operations.
 Assistance could come in the form of a grant, tax credits, or incentive payments.

 Some points to be noted are: